-Mentoring girls at camp is so fun and rewarding, but there are so many other ways to be there for your sister Girl Scouts.
+Mentoring girls at camp is fun and rewarding, but there are other ways to be there for your sister Girl Scouts.
 If bugs and outdoor sports aren’t your thing, consider earning the Volunteer-in-Training (VIT) Pin.
-By earning this award, you’ll be able to lead activities in any Girl Scout setting except for at camp.
-If you’ve completed ninth grade, you’re eligible to earn this award.
-A Volunteer-in-Training project needs to span a three-to-six-month period.
+By earning this award, you’ll lead activities in any Girl Scout setting, except camp.
+If you’ve completed 9th grade, you’re eligible to earn this award.
+A Volunteer-in-Training project needs to span a 3-6-month period.

 To earn the Volunteer-in-Training award, a girl:

-- Finds an adult volunteer mentor who is currently the volunteer for a group of girls at the level she’d like to work with.
-This volunteer will help her through her training and internship, and she’ll help the volunteer with her group of girls for a three-to-six-month period.
+- Finds an adult volunteer mentor, who is currently the volunteer for a group of girls at the level she’d like to work with.
+This volunteer will help her through her training and internship, and she’ll help the volunteer with her group of girls for a 3-6-month period.

 - Completes a council-designed Volunteer-in-Training leadership course.

-- Creates and implements a thoughtful journey project that lasts over four or more sessions.
-Volunteers-in-Training might also help younger girls with a Take Action project.
-The Volunteer-in-Training is responsible for designing, planning, and evaluating the activities.
-If a girl is passionate about a topic such as art or technology she could design the activities around this topic.
+- Creates and implements a thoughtful Journey project that lasts four or more sessions.
+Volunteers-in-training might also help younger girls with a Take Action project.
+The Volunteer-in-training is responsible for designing, planning, and evaluating the activities.
+If a girl is passionate about a topic, such as art or technology, she could design the activities around this topic.

-The Torch Pin recognizes girls who act as leaders in their communities.
-You can earn this award three times; as a Cadette, Senior, and Ambassador.
+The Torch Pin recognizes girls who are leaders in their communities.
+You can earn this award three times—as a Cadette, Senior, and Ambassador.
 To earn the award, complete one journey at your current grade level and serve one full term in a leadership role at your school, church, library, town council, or in any other community leadership role.
 The length of your service will depend on the term specified by the organization or the particular position you hold.

 Community Service Bars

 The Community Service bars recognize girls who make a difference within their community, both within and outside of Girl Scouts.
-You can earn the Community Service bar once each grade level as a Cadette, Senior, and Ambassador by providing 20 hours of service to an outside organization or earn the Community Service to Girl Scouting bar by providing 20 hours of service to Girl Scouts.
+You can earn the Community Service bar as a Cadette, Senior, and Ambassador by providing 20 hours of service to an outside organization, or earn the Community Service to Girl Scouting bar by providing 20 hours of service to Girl Scouts.
 Submit the Community Service Bar Approval form to council for approval before beginning your service hours.